Fl4m3Ph03n1x/hangman-v2/live_app/README.md

 ## Things I learned

 The Gnome's standard is as follows:
- - This app was created with `--no-ecto --no-mailer --no-gettext --no-dashboard`.
-We don't need them!
+ - This app was created with `--no-ecto --no-mailer --no-gettext --no-dashboard --live`.
  - `lib/live_app` folder is for application logic.
 We don't have that here so it is empty.
  - `lib/live_app_web` folder is for front-end code.
 This is what we will be working with!
  - Since this is a LiveView App, we won't be using controllers.
 We delete the `controllers` folder and replace it with a `live` folder!